YuuujiiU/To-Do/README.md

 # To-Do
-A Reminder APP for To-Do List
+A Reminder APP about To-Do List

 # Uncomment the next line to define a global platform for your project